 If you notice you have no energy within an hour of eating a particular food, or experience bloating or gas, consider eliminating it from your diet for at least a week and notice if you feel more energetic.
 Do this even if it is a healthy food.
 It is not healthy for you.
 Here's a tip - these are often the foods you crave.

 Chronic stress is a common cause of burnout and extreme or constant fatigue.
 Ongoing and intense distress disrupts almost all your physical and mental functions including your immune system, digestion, mental focus and sleep.
+Stress uses up a lot of energy.
 After a while your adrenal glands cannot keep up with the demand for more stress hormones.
 This can happen rather quickly if you are under severe stress.
 It can take months or more for them to rebuild.

 Some people get addicted to the energizing feeling of the adrenaline rush and create lots of reasons during the day to push the stress button.